keithtk22/Wireshark-Phishing-Investigation/README.md

 # Wireshark-Phishing-Investigation

 ## Overview
-[Brief Objective - Remove this afterwards]

-In this challenge, you will be tasked to analyse the Tactics, Techniques, and Procedures (TTPs) executed by a threat group, from obtaining initial access until achieving its objective.
+In this challenge, I was tasked to find the Tactics, Techniques, and Procedures (TTPs) executed by a threat group, from obtaining initial access until achieving its objective.
-Julianne, a finance employee working for Quick Logistics LLC, received an email regarding an unpaid invoice from their business partner, the attached document was malicious and compromised her workstation.
-The security team was able to flag the suspicious execution of the attachment.
+Julianne, a finance employee working for an partner LLC, received an email regarding an unpaid invoice from their business partner, the attached document was malicious and compromised her workstation.
+The security team was able to flag the suspicious attachment and have assigned me to take a closer look.

 ## Objectives

+          EMAIL INVESTIGATION
 	• What is the email address used to send the phishing email?

 	• What is the email address of the victim?